Tulsa, Oklahoma: Public art

 Since 1969, public displays of artwork in Tulsa have been funded by one percent of its annual city budget.
 Each year, a sculpture from a local artist is installed along the Arkansas River trail system, while other sculptures stand at local parks, such as an enlarged version of Cyrus Dallin's Appeal to the Great Spirit sculpture at Woodward Park.
 At the entrance to Oral Roberts University stands a large statue of praying hands, which, at 60 ft high, is the largest bronze sculpture in the world.
 As a testament to the city's oil heritage, the 76 ft Golden Driller guards the front entrance to the Tulsa County Fairgrounds.
 Tulsa has a number of exhibits related to U.S. Route 66, including The Cyrus Avery Centennial Plaza, located next to the east entrance of the historic 11th Street Bridge.
-The Plaza contains a giant sculpture weighing 20000 lb and costing $1.178 million called "East Meets West" of the Avery family riding west in a Model T Ford meeting an eastbound horse-drawn carriage.
-In 2020, Avery Plaza Southwest is scheduled to open, at the west end of the bridge, and should include replicas of three neon signs from Tulsa-area Route 66 motels from the era, being the Will Rogers Motor Court.
-Tulsa Auto Court, and the Oil Capital Motel.
-Tulsa has also installed "Route 66 Rising," a 70 by 30 ft sculpture on the road's eastern approach to town at East Admiral Place and Mingo Road.
+The Plaza contains a giant sculpture weighing 20000 lb and costing $1.178 million called "East Meets West" of the Avery family riding west in a Ford Model T meeting an eastbound horse-drawn carriage.
+At the west end of the bridge, Avery Plaza Southwest, includes replicas of three prominent neon signs from Tulsa-area Route 66 motels from the era, being the Will Rogers Motor Court, Tulsa Auto Court, and the Oil Capital Motel.
+Tulsa has also installed "Route 66 Rising", a 70 by 30 ft sculpture on the road's eastern approach to town at East Admiral Place and Mingo Road.
 In addition, Tulsa has constructed twenty-nine historical markers scattered along the 26 mi route of the highway through Tulsa, containing tourist-oriented stories, historical photos, and a map showing the location of historical sites and the other markers.
 The markers are mostly along the highway's post-1932 alignment down 11th Street, with some along the road's 1926 path down Admiral Place.

 The largest augmented reality mural in the world, "The Majestic", a 15,000 ft2 work which adorns two sides of the Main Park Plaza at 410 S. Main downtown, was completed in October 2021.
 The $230,000 project was created by Los Angeles-based artists Ryan "Yanoe" Sarfati and Eric "Zoueh" Skotnes.
 The mural becomes animated when viewed through a smartphone camera.

+Flag

+The flag of Tulsa is considered one of the most attractive city flags in the United States.
+In 2023, it became one of two city flags to receive an A+ rating from the North American Vexillological Association.